manasamancharla/Pokemon_battleGame/README.md

 # Pokemon_battleGame
-This project is a Pokemon battle game using JavaScript.
+This project is a Pokemon battle game made using JavaScript.
 It defines two classes, "Pokemon" and "Game", which represent the properties and actions of a pokemon and the game state, respectively.

 The Pokemon class holds information about a pokemon's name, health, and attack abilities, as well as methods for attacking another pokemon.
 The Game class manages the game state, including determining if the game is over and who the winner is.